fagia/gitlab-playground/README.md

 Go to the 'Account' tab and change the default root username with your own username, then click the 'Update username' button.

-Now you can log in to the GitLab web GUI with the username you have just entered and the password you have entered before.
+Now you can log out and log back into the GitLab web GUI with the username you have just entered and the password you have entered before.

 ### Create a GitLab group